chuanqisun/htmaa-2025/src/posts/week-03/index.md

 **Echo test success**

 Here is [the full program](./code/echo-server/echo-server.ino) for the echo server.
 It was based on the [official demo](./code/simple-web-server/simple-web-server.ino), modified with a short [AI prompt](./echo-server-prompt.txt).
 As a web developer, I wish there were a mature framework to serve HTML pages, JSON payloads, as well as binary streams.
 I'll need these capabilities for my final project.

+## Second attempt

+After I broke the OLED, I went back and re-soldered the same components to a new board.
+This time, I added a [web browser app](./code/cobe-viewer/cube-viewer.html.txt) to view the cube.
+The idea is worth mentioning here as it is a proof of concept for networking on the serial port.

+<video src="./media/cube-02.mp4" controls></video>
+**Cube viewer with web interface**

+To take the networking to the next level, I want to have bi-directional communication.
+Writing a serial port data parser in C++ is not as easy as in JavaScript.
+Another challenge is sending binary data, e.g. audio stream.
+I will save those challenges for another time.